GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 This proposal is meant to design the flow of a user running a command without a skaffold config file already on disk.
 It does not cover the actual functionality of `skaffold init --force`, and doesn't address the further changes that will be made to that functionality.

-This functionality is planned to initially work with the `skaffold dev` and `skaffold debug` commands, as we want to cater to the commands that are meant to provide the best first time UX.
+This functionality is planned to initially work with the `run`, `dev`, and `debug` commands, as we want to cater to the commands that are meant to provide the best first time UX.

 ## Design